bluemelodia/PhotoDex/README.md

 			Enter 'Q' to query directory, 'D' to calculate dominant colors: Q Enter relative path to your query image: ../cero.png

+    Protocol 'D': Deleting or relocating duplicate or near-duplicate images

+	Sample Inputs:
+		Relative Path to Source Directory: ../Profile_Pictures
+		Relative Path to Destination Directory: ../Profile_Pictures_Original
+		I choose: D
+		Do you want to move or purge similar images? ('M' - relocate, 'P' - purge): P Enter relative path to your query image: ../cero.png

-    Protocol 'D': Deleting or relocating duplicate or near-duplicate images (coming soon) Protocol 'F': Detecting humans and relocating photos that feature them as the subject matter.
+    Protocol 'F': Detecting humans and relocating photos that feature them as the subject matter.

 	Sample Inputs:
 		Relative Path to Source Directory: ../Profile_Pictures
 		Relative Path to Destination Directory: ../Profile_Pictures_Original
 		I choose: F
 		Would you like to see each image in a popup window? ('Y'/'N'): Y

     Protocol 'S': Shrinking photos according to a specified height or width.
 A photo expansion option is unavailable due to the extremely high risk of image pixellation and uglification.

 	Sample Inputs:
 		Relative Path to Source Directory: ../Profile_Pictures_Original
 		Relative Path to Destination Directory: ../Profile_Pictures_Original
 		I choose: S
 		Enter your impossible-to-attain ideal size: 500
 		Do you want them short or skinny? ('H' - height/'W' - width): W

     Protocol 'T': Detecting and translating text in photos (coming soon) Protocol 'W': Analyzing screenshots of workout machines and generating a report (coming soon)